Juventus Transfer News: 'Optimism Growing' over Cristiano Ronaldo Deal

 11 - Cristiano Ronaldo is the only player in the Champions League history to have scored in 11 consecutive games (17 goals).
 CRazy. https://t.co/l5iJLqgTWp

 Given Juventus' pedigree, they will feel they've underachieved in the European Cup in their history, only winning it on two occasions.
-They've also lost two finals in the last four seasons, one to Ronaldo's Madrid in 2016-17.
+They've also lost two finals in the last four seasons—one to Ronaldo's Madrid in 2016-17.

 The thinking behind getting the Portuguese in may be to give the team the edge needed in these key matches late in European competition.

 James Robson of the Manchester Evening News believes Ronaldo would make a difference:

 James Robson @JamesRobsonMEN